MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/create-stepped-report-report-builder.md

 1. On the **Home** tab select **Run**.
 The report displays the group with indented levels for the child group values.

-## To create a stepped report with multiple groups
+## Create a stepped report with multiple groups

 1. Create a report as described in the previous procedure.